huandu/go-clone/README.md

 If there is any custom type should be considered as scalar, call `MarkAsScalar` to mark it manually.
 See [MarkAsScalar sample code](https://godoc.org/github.com/huandu/go-clone#example-MarkAsScalar) for more details.

-### Clone "no-copy" structs defined in `sync` and `sync/atomic`
+### Clone "no-copy" types defined in `sync` and `sync/atomic`

 There are some "no-copy" types like `sync.Mutex`, `atomic.Value`, etc.
 They cannot be cloned by copying all fields one by one, but we can alloc a new zero value and call methods to do proper initialization.

-Currently, following "no-copy" types can be cloned properly.
+Currently, all "no-copy" types defined in `sync` and `sync/atomic` can be cloned properly using following strategies.

 - `sync.Mutex`: Cloned value is a newly allocated zero mutex.
 - `sync.RWMutex`: Cloned value is a newly allocated zero mutex.
 - `sync.WaitGroup`: Cloned value is a newly allocated zero wait group.
-- `*sync.Cond`: Cloned value is a cond with a newly allocated zero lock.
+- `sync.Cond`: Cloned value is a cond with a newly allocated zero lock.
 - `sync.Pool`: Cloned value is an empty pool with the same `New` function.
 - `sync.Map`: Cloned value is a sync map with cloned key/value pairs.
 - `sync.Once`: Cloned value is a once type with the same done flag.